-In order to avoid abandonment, the drawing informalities noted in paper no. [1], mailed on [2], must now be corrected.
+In order to avoid abandonment, the drawing informalities noted in paper no. [1], mailed on [2], mast now be corrected.
 Correction can only be effected in the manner set forth in the above noted paper.

-Use this paragraph when allowing the case and applicant has previously been informed of informalities in the the drawings.
+Use this paragraph when allowing the >application < and applicant has previously been informed of informalities in the the drawings.

-¶ 6.47 Examiner's Amendment Involving Drawing Changes
+9 6.47 Examiner's Amendment Involving Drawing Changes

-The following changes to the drawings have been approved by the Examiner and agreed upon by applicant: [1].
-In order to avoid abandonment of the application, applicant must make the above agreed upon drawing changes.
+The following changes to the drawings have been approved by the examiner and agreed upon by applicant: [1].
+In order to avoid abandonment of the application, applicant must make >these< agreed upon drawing changes.

-- 1. In bracket 1, Insert the agreed upon drawing changes. - Form paragraphs 6.39 and 6.40 must follow.
+- 1. In bracket 1, Insert the agreed upon drawing changes. - 2.
+Porm paragraphs 6.39 and 5.40 must follow.